Tuesday, March 10, 2009

 2 bay leaves

-16 ounces of a stout or a full-flavored beer, or other flavoring liquid such as beef broth, fruit or vegetable juices, coffee, white wine
+16 ounces of a stout or a similar full-flavored beer, or other combinations flavoring liquids such as beef broth or wine with water

 Discard the packing brine and rinse the meat well, trimming off any visible fat.
 Lay the meat with the fattiest side up on the cooking rack in the bottom of the pressure cooker.
-Add spices from the included packet, all the herbs and spices, the flavoring liquid, and enough cold water to just cover the meat.
+Add spices and the flavoring liquid, and enough cold water to just cover the meat.

 Step Two: The Vegetables

-Use any variety of cabbage cut into thick 2-3 inch wedges, or use Brussels sprouts instead.
+Use any variety of cabbage cut into thick 2-3 inch wedges, or use Kale or Brussels sprouts instead.

 You can also add any type of cut hard winter squash, sweet potatoes, or any other veggies your family likes.

-Skim off the fat from the broth.
-Placed the cut root vegetables in the cooker with just enough broth to cover.
-Discard the excess broth.
-If your pressure cooker is large enough, add the cabbage wedges or whole Brussels sprouts on top of the cut root vegetables.
+Discard all but 1 cup of the cooking broth.
+Place the cut root vegetables in a large steamer if you have one.
+Alternately, just put the cooking rack in the pressure cooker and add the cut root vegetables.
+If your pressure cooker is large enough, add the cabbage wedges on top of the cut root vegetables.
 Lock the lid in place.
 Bring to 15psi over high heat, immediately reduce the heat to the lowest possible setting to stabilize and maintain that pressure.
 Cook 4 minutes.
 Remove from heat and use the quick or cold water release method before opening the lid.
+Using a slotted spoon, remove vegetables from pressure cooker and put the root vegetables and cabbage in separate serving bowls.

-Alternatively, steam the cabbage or the whole Brussels sprouts separately using a second pressure cooker with the cooking rack or steamer basket and the minimum amount of water.
-You can also steam cabbage wedges or halved Brussels sprouts in a colander or a collapsible steaming basket in a covered regular pot in about 15 minutes.
+Alternatively, steam the cabbage separately using a second pressure cooker, or wait and cook them after the root vegetables are done.
+You can also steam cabbage wedges in a covered regular pot in about 15 minutes.

 Step Three: Plating

-To carve, slice the meat across the grain, otherwise it will be just about impossible to cut and difficult to chew.
-Cut brisket in thin slices and arrange them on a warmed platter.
-Using a slotted spoon, remove vegetables from pressure cooker and put the root vegetables and cabbage in separate serving bowls.
-Ladle some of the remaining rich broth into a bowl to be passed at the table and spoon a few tablespoons over the corned beef and veggies as desired.
-Include the condiments of your choice, a grainy mustard, horseradish, or vinegar is usually a pretty good choice.
-I also add a loaf of good bakery rye bread, Irish Soda bread or dark pumpernickel to serve with the meal, and for planned leftovers to make sandwiches.
+To carve, slice the meat across the grain, otherwise it will be just about impossible to cut and shred in the process.
+Cut in thin slices and arrange them on a warmed platter.
+Include the condiments of your choice, a grainy mustard, horseradish, or malt vinegar is usually a pretty good selection.
+I also add a loaf of good bakery rye bread, Irish Soda bread or dark pumpernickel to serve with the meal, and be sure to pick up enough sandwich makin's for the leftover corned beef.

 Refrigerate leftover brisket and vegetables separately, and use within 3 to 4 days.
 The corned beef can be frozen for about 2 to 3 months.